21 Things to Do in Hunza Valley

 Hunza is predominantly Ismaili Muslim, known for their tolerance and hospitality.
 The primary language is Burushaski, but most locals also speak Urdu and basic English, making communication relatively easy for visitors.

-What is the Daily Budget for Hunza Valley?
+What is the famous food of Hunza Valley?